-Researchers at Tokyo Institute of Technology, University of Tsukuba, and colleagues in Japan report a promising hydrogen carrier in the form of hydrogen boride nanosheets.
-This two-dimensional material, which has only recently begun to be explored, could go on to be used as safe, light-weight, high-capacity hydrogen storage materials.
+Researchers at the Tokyo Institute of Technology, University of Tsukuba, and colleagues in Japan report a promising hydrogen carrier in the form of hydrogen boride nanosheets.
+This two-dimensional material, which has only recently begun to be explored, could go on to be used as safe, lightweight, high-capacity hydrogen storage material.

 Innovative nanosheets made from equal parts of hydrogen and boron have a greater capacity to store and release hydrogen compared with conventional metal-based materials.

-This finding by researchers at Tokyo Institute of Technology (Tokyo Tech), University of Tsukuba, Kochi University of Technology and the University of Tokyo reinforces the view that hydrogen boride nanosheets (HB sheets) could go beyond graphene as a nano-sized multifunctional material.
+This finding by researchers at the Tokyo Institute of Technology (Tokyo Tech), the University of Tsukuba, Kochi University of Technology, and the University of Tokyo reinforces the view that hydrogen boride nanosheets (HB sheets) could go beyond graphene as a nano-sized multifunctional material.

 Their study, published today (October 25, 2019) in Nature Communications, found that hydrogen can be released in significant amounts (up to eight weight percent) from HB sheets under ultraviolet light, even under mild conditions — that is, at ambient room temperature and pressure.

 Such an easy-to-handle setup opens up possibilities for HB sheets to be utilized as highly efficient hydrogen carriers, which are expected to become increasingly in demand as a clean energy source in the coming decades.

 When HB sheets burst onto the scene in 2017, scientists recognized they could become an exciting new material for energy, catalysis, and environmental applications.
 The breakthrough research garnered plaudits for its creative approach to materials design.
 A review article published in Chem in 2018 hailed the successful realization of HB sheets as “an exquisite example of human ingenuity at the pinnacle of innovative synthetic chemistry.”